 Tangy, Homemade Keto Yogurt

-A simple and easy recipe for the creamiest batch of keto yogurt that does not require any appliances like a Crock-Pot or Instant Pot.
+Enjoy this simple and easy recipe for the creamiest batch of keto yogurt that doesn’t require any appliances like a Crock-Pot or Instant Pot.

 - Prep Time: 10 minutes